Chart Color Schemes

 Strathnairn's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Strathnairn's health outcomes show exceptional results across all age groups, with a very low prevalence of common health conditions.
-Approximately 61% (1,206 people) have private health cover, higher than the Australian Capital Territory average of 57.1%, and the national average of 55.3%.
-Mental health issues affect 7.7% of residents, while asthma impacts 5.4%.
+Strathnairn shows excellent health outcomes across all age groups, with very low prevalence of common health conditions.
+The rate of private health cover is exceptionally high at approximately 61% (1,223 people), compared to 57.1% in Australian Capital Territory and the national average of 55.3%.
+Mental health issues and asthma are the most common medical conditions, impacting 7.7 and 5.4% of residents respectively.

-A total of 81.2% declare themselves completely clear of medical ailments, compared to 68.1% in the Australian Capital Territory.
-As of 01-01-20XX, Strathnairn has 3.2% (62 people) residents aged 65 and over, lower than the 15.3% in the Australian Capital Territory.
-Despite this, health outcomes among seniors are strong and broadly align with the general population's health profile.
+A total of 81.2% of residents declare themselves completely clear of medical ailments, compared to 68.1% across Australian Capital Territory.
+The area has 3.2% (63 people) of residents aged 65 and over, lower than the 15.3% in Australian Capital Territory.
+Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health